carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 {%- endblock %}
 ```

-In the result we'll be getting the following HTML for the main content:
+As the result,  we should get the following HTML for the main content:
 ```html
 <div class="product-view">
     <div class="product-essential">